Sabrina Jackintell: Gliding

 She was an experience cross-country and aerobatic pilot, logging over 6400 kilometers of distance.
 She set many records in the Feminine Category for distance, speed and altitude flights.

-She set the absolute world altitude record for glider flight by a woman on 14 February 1979, in a flight lasting three hours and eighteen minutes.She flew her Grob G102 Astir from the Black Forest Gliderport, north of Colorado Springs, Colorado, Sabrina reaching an altitude of 12,637 m (41,460ft) over Pikes Peak, setting a Fédération Aéronautique Internationale (FAI) World Record.
+She set the absolute world altitude record for glider flight by a woman on 14 February 1979, in a flight lasting three hours and eighteen minutes.
+She flew her Grob G102 Astir from the Black Forest Gliderport, north of Colorado Springs, Colorado, reaching an altitude of 12,637 m (41,460ft) over Pikes Peak, setting a Fédération Aéronautique Internationale (FAI) World Record.
 This record still stands.

-Jim Foreman reported: “When she landed, she said she had difficulty lowering the [landing] gear and operating the dive brakes [on her Astir CS glider].
+Jim Foreman reported: “When she landed, she said she had difficulty lowering the [landing] gear and operating the dive brakes on her Astir CS glider.
 Then she found she had difficulty walking and seemed confused, a quick check gave strong indications of a stroke, so I took her to the emergency room.
 After about ten hours of tests, they said they could find nothing wrong with her except low oxygen levels.
 The ship still had oxygen pressure and the regulator was checked and found to be operating properly.
 She was fully recovered in about 24 hours.”